-Three Months Twelve Months
+Six Months Ended June 30, 2016 Twelve Months Ended December 31, 2015

-Ended Ended

-March 31, December 31,

-2016 2015

-Volatility 92.72% 87.3-90.0%
+Volatility 92.72-114.0% 87.3-90.0%

-Risk-free interest rate 0.73% 0.82-1.10%
+Risk-free interest rate 0.53-0.73% 0.82-1.10%

-Expected life (years) 1.89 2.14-2.89
+Expected life (years) 1.64-1.89 2.14-2.89

 Dividend 0% 0%

-In order to estimate the value of the October 2015 Warrants considered to be derivative instruments, the Company uses a modified option-pricing model together with assumptions that consider, among other variables, the fair value of the underlying stock, risk-free interest rate, volatility, the contractual term of the warrants, future financing requirements and dividend rates.
-The future financing estimates are based on the Company's estimates of anticipated cash requirements over the term of the warrants as well as the frequency of required financings based on its assessment of its historical financing trends and anticipated future events.
-Due to the nature of these inputs and the valuation technique utilized, these warrants are also classified within the Level 3 hierarchy.
+To estimate the value of the October 2015 Warrants that were considered to be derivative instruments, the Company used a modified option-pricing model together with assumptions that consider, among other variables, the fair value of the underlying stock, risk-free interest rate, volatility, the contractual term of the warrants, future financing requirements and dividend rates.
+The future financing estimates were based on the Company's estimates of anticipated cash requirements over the term of the warrants as well as the frequency of required financings based on its assessment of its historical financing trends and anticipated future events.
+Due to the nature of these inputs and the valuation technique utilized, these warrants were also classified within the Level 3 hierarchy.